 Life with a GaN 1

 Well, I've been living with a GaN 1+NODE as my primary Hi-Fi system for about a month now.
-Since some of you may be considering our Beta Test opportunity, I figure I would share my experiences so far to help you decide if this product is right for you.
+I figure I would share my experiences so far to help you decide if this product is right for you.

 First a little about my listening priorities...

 I'm a consumer of digital audio first and foremost.
 Most of my critical listening is done with lossless and/or high-res digital audio files from my computer to minimize variables beyond my control.
 Increasingly, I listen to files streamed from high resolution music services.
 In most cases, I find them to sound indistinguishable from their downloaded counterparts.
 When I do hear a difference it is usually because I ran across a "remastered" version of the file I'm used to hearing from my computer.
 I also listen to music from a turntable, but it is a secondary source for critical listening.
 I'm a supporter of analog, but I find it easier to push gear to its limits using digital files.